Are Australian Shepherds Good Family Dogs?

 Diet

-Because Aussies are so high energy, they benefit from a high-quality, calorie-dense, protein-rich food.
-Steer clear of commercial foods with fillers like corn, wheat, or soy.
-These dogs aren’t stricken with any genetic food-related health issues, but they need nutrient-dense food that fits each life stage.
+Because Aussies are so energetic, they benefit from high-quality, calorie-dense, protein-rich food.
+Avoid commercial foods with fillers like corn, wheat, or soy.
+Aussies aren’t stricken with any genetic food-related health issues, but they need nutrient-dense food that fits each life stage.

 Exercise

-Australian Shepherds require a minimum of 1 hour of strenuous exercise a day—but they will gladly do more.
+Australian Shepherds require a minimum of 1 hour of strenuous exercise daily, but they will gladly accept more.

 Training

-Australian Shepherds are highly trainable, but they can be stubborn and distracted at first.
+Australian Shepherds are highly trainable but can be stubborn and distracted at first.
 Because Aussies notice everything, puppies might get a little off track when you’re trying to get them to focus.
-Don’t fret—these dogs are brilliant, and they will pick up on any concept with adequate training.
+However, the dogs are brilliant and will pick up on any concept with adequate training.

 Grooming

-Aussies have thick double coats necessary to protect their sensitive skin from harsh temperatures and thick foliage.
+Aussies have thick double coats to protect their sensitive skin from harsh temperatures and thick foliage.
 Because of their unique fur, they require daily brushing.
-They will benefit from monthly baths, nail trims, and teeth brushing—maybe even a professional spa day occasionally, too.
+They benefit from monthly baths, nail trims, and regular teeth brushing—maybe even a professional spa day occasionally, too.

 Health

-Australian Shepherds are generally healthy, but they can run into a few issues.
-The most common problems in the breed are hip dysplasia, eye problems, and epilepsy.
+Australian Shepherds are generally healthy but can run into a few issues.
+The most common problems are hip dysplasia, eye problems, and epilepsy.

 Just for Fun